Merkel urges EU to stick together after Brexit talks launched

-BERLIN German Chancellor Angela Merkel urged the European Union's remaining 27 members on Tuesday to stick together during talks on Britain's exit from the bloc, which began on Monday.
+BERLIN (Reuters) - German Chancellor Angela Merkel urged the European Union's remaining 27 members on Tuesday to stick together during talks on Britain's exit from the bloc, which began on Monday.

 Merkel also said the talks were important for the future of European integration.
 Brexit was a setback but election results in the Netherlands and France this year have presented an opportunity for the EU to push ahead, she added.